atymx/Data-analysing-Titanic/README.md

 # Data-analysing-Titanic
-My first work with ML and data
+My first work with ML and BigData